The Drummer (2020 film): Release

 1091 Pictures acquired North American distribution rights to the film in July 2021.
 The film was released on November 9, 2021.

 Reception

 The film has an 80% rating on Rotten Tomatoes based on five reviews.

 Bob Strauss of the San Francisco Chronicle gave the film a negative review and wrote, "Defined only by their scars, all three lead characters feel generic, as if Werthman built them out of archetypes that ran through his case studies."

 Robert Daniels of RogerEbert.com awarded the film three stars and wrote, "But it flourishes as a modest picture, an acute character study of men and women picking up the pieces of a patriotic ideal that seems to have failed them."

+Joel Fisher of Battle Royale With Cheese described The Drummer as "powerful" and “still as relevant now as it ever was.”